Here are five simple steps you can take to clear your credit card debt and get to grips with your finances.

-2. Get the best interest rate
+2) Get the best interest rate

-- List the outstanding balance, interest rate and minimum monthly payment for each of your credit cards, with the highest interest rate at the top and lowest at the bottom.
+To get the best interest rate, you first need to list the outstanding balance, interest rate and minimum monthly payment for each of your credit cards, with the highest interest rate at the top and lowest at the bottom.

-- Now work hard to get the best rate for your outstanding debt.
-Research the best 0% deals, best long-term deals and talk to your credit card company to try and get the interest rate on your debt as low as possible.
-If you can switch your debt to a lower rate more of your monthly payments will go towards clearing the capital you owe and not be eaten up by interest charges - which means you will slash the time it takes to eradicate the credit card debt that burdens your life.
+Second, total up your outstanding balances and your minimum monthly payments.
+Next, you should check out our 'Best 0% balance transfer credit card deals' page and switch your expensive debt to a lower rate.
+This means that a higher percentage of your monthly payments will go towards clearing the capital you owe and not be eaten up by interest charges, which means you will slash the time it takes to eradicate the credit card debt that burdens your life.

-3. The best repayment plan
+3) Build the best repayment plan

-4. Stick to your plan
+4) Stick to your plan

-- Work out when you think you will be credit card debt free and put this date in your diary.
+Repaying your credit card debt will take time.
+Work out when you think you will be credit card debt free and put this date in your diary.
 Always remain focused on this goal.

-5. Cut up your credit cards
+5) Cut up your credit cards

-- This way you will never return to the old days of your credit card debt being out of control.
+This way you will never return to the old days of your credit card debt being out of control.